holoviz/panel/doc/explanation/api/reactive.md

 ## Explanation

 In this model, we can use an existing plotting function, declare each widget explicitly, and then bind a widget to each of the arguments that we want to be interactive.
-The `pn.bind` function works much like [`functools.partial`](https://docs.python.org/3/library/functools.html#functools.partial) in that it binds regular arguments and keyword arguments to a function. `partial` can only bind specific, static arguments like `5`, but `pn.bind` can also bind parameters, widgets, and other dynamic functions with dependencies to the arguments, ensuring when the function is called the current values of the parameters are passed to the function.
+The `pn.bind` function works much like [`functools.partial`](https://docs.python.org/3/library/functools.html#functools.partial) in that it binds regular arguments and keyword arguments to a function. `partial` can only bind specific, static arguments like `5`, but `pn.bind` can also bind *Parameters*, widgets, and other dynamic functions with dependencies to the arguments, ensuring when the function is called the current values of the *Parameters* are passed to the function.
 A bound function is then reactive, updating whenever the widget values change.

 To make the concept of binding clear, let's look at a trivial example first: